kwccoin/6502_solving_de/README.md

 ## Solution

 The exact solution is easy and known for this equation.
-Which is good, so we can compare the results later.
+Which is good, so I can compare the results at the end.
 To solve it approximately step by step I'm using the Euler method which leads to:

 ```
 u[n+1] = u[n] + h * ( -1/(RC) * u[n] )